 It is recommended that students register in courses bearing the 100-299 course designations, and students are expected to meet established prerequisites for courses (if applicable).

 Registration is on a space-available basis.
 There will be a limited number of face-to-face courses being offered within a specific timeframe and those classes must have space available in order for you to enroll; we cannot override enrollment limits for face-to-face classes.

-- Select the courses you want from the listing in the regular HSU Schedule of Classes.
+- Select the courses you want from the listing in the regular Humboldt Schedule of Classes.

 - E-mail the instructor to obtain permission to take the course and request a permission number.

 - Submit an online registration within the first two weeks of the class in order to avoid a late fee.
 (See deadlines.)
 Enter the permission number in the appropriate space on the registration form.
 Once you submit the registration, you will be taken to a payment portal.
 You must make payment in order to complete the registration.
 (Note that while you have the first two weeks to enroll without a late fee, you will not have access to an online course until you complete the registration process.)

 - You will also need e-mail approval from your high school principal or counselor, and this e-mail must be forwarded to email@example.com.
 Make sure that the e-mail clearly states your full name and the course(s) that are being approved.